 Variations

-- Leave out the Irish cream truffles – these can be hard to find outside of the Christmas period, so if you cannot find them, it doesn’t matter.
+- Leave out the Irish cream truffles: These can be hard to find outside of the Christmas period, so if you cannot find them, it doesn't matter.

-- Replace the digestive biscuits with an alternative.
-Biscoff, Hobnobs and gingernuts would all work well.
+- Replace the digestive biscuits with an alternative: Biscoff, Hobnobs and gingernuts would all work well.

 - Dredge the top of the cheesecake with sieved cocoa powder.

-Have you made this no bake Baileys Irish cream cheesecake recipe?
+Have you made this Baileys Irish cream cheesecake recipe?
 I hope you enjoyed it.
 Please let me know how you got along with the recipe by leaving a rating and/ or comment below.

 Stay in touch: sign up to receive LittleSugarSnaps newsletters to hear when new recipes are published.
-You’ll get a free welcome e-book with my top baking tips and 5 favourite cake recipes.
+Or follow me on social media:

 📖 Recipe

-No Bake Baileys Cheesecake
+Baileys No Cook Cheesecake

 Equipment